madsdia293/Sales-RFM-Analysis/README.md

 11. <h4>Products that are often sold together:</h4> This section identifies products that are frequently sold together by analyzing the order data and finding orders with two items.

+## Tableau Dashboard
+For a visual representation of the insights gained from this analysis, Tableau dashboards have been created.
+You can access them at the following link:https://public.tableau.com/app/profile/matthew.browning

 ## Requirements
 To run the SQL code and perform the sales data analysis, the following requirements should be met: